 Galen Rowell was an American photographer and photojournalist whose career was active in the ‘70s but whose life was cut short in a fatal plane crash.
 He is most noted for his nature and landscape photography that was featured in National Geographic.
 Before his death in 2002, he received praise for conceiving a way to extend the dynamic range of film for high-contrast scenes.

 Rowell was born in Oakland and raised in Berkeley, California.
-While most of his work showcases national parks and destinations around the world, he was based out of Oakland, remaining in the S.F.
-Bay Area until his unexpected death.
+Most of his work showcases national parks and destinations around the world.
 Some of his most notable work was taken at Yosemite National Park where he refined his skills in nature and landscape photography.